unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-declare itself as a dead node for the specified amount of seconds if one of the lord hooks fails
+``help``: declare itself as a dead node for the specified amount of seconds if one of the lord hooks fails

 legion-skew-tolerance
 *********************